 CORONAVIRUS ECONOMIC IMPACT PAYMENTS

-The CARES Act Economic Impact payments (EIP) (up to $1,200 per individual, $500 per qualifying child) are not countable for Cash Assistance (CA).
-However, asset rules are different.
+The CARES Act Economic Impact payments (EIP) (up to $1,200 per individual, $500 per qualifying child) are for Cash Assistance (CA).
+However, resource/asset rules are different.

 PANDEMIC UNEMPLOYMENT COMPENSATION